Direct Support Positions:

 In addition to in-house training opportunities, Community Living Belleville and Area is committed to providing professional development and education by sponsoring employee attendance at professional workshops and conferences.

 How to Apply for a Job at Community Living Belleville and Area:

 Applications are accepted through our online portal provided by ADP Workforce Now.
 For your convenience, we have provided a link here (Resumes) which will open your internet browser and allow you to upload your resume directly to the Human Resources Department.

 Community Living Belleville and Area is an equal opportunity employer and acknowledges all applications received.

-Community Living Belleville and Area is committed to developing inclusive, barrier-free selection and appointment processes and work environments.
-If contacted in relation to this process, please advise human resources of your need for accommodation measures which must be taken to enable you to be assessed in a fair and equitable manner.
+Community Living Belleville and Area is committed to developing inclusive, barrier-free selection, appointment processes and workplace environments.
+If contacted in relation to this process, please advise human resources of your need for accommodation measures, which must be taken to enable you to be assessed in a fair and equitable manner.

 For more information on Human Resources at Community Living Belleville and Area, please contact: